Camping and Glamping Spots on Catalina Island

 Adventurous campers willing to backpack into Catalina’s interior can explore sites like the Black Jack campground.
 Perched high on a plateau beneath Mt.
 Orizaba’s 2,097-foot summit, Black Jack offers incredible 360-degree views of the surrounding canyon landscape spilling down to the ocean below.

-If you seek complete seclusion, Parson’s Landing Campground delivers a remote beach oasis.
+Parson’s Landing Campground delivers a remote beach oasis if you seek complete seclusion.
 Set along the coast between the mountains and sea, you must get to Parson’s Landing on foot or by boat.
 On arrival, you will have miles of scenic trails and long, uninterrupted stretches of sand entirely to yourself.

 Boat-in Camping